 The Purchase order is a contract that legally obligates the College when accepted by the Vendor.
-Purchase Order Terms & Conditions are detailed at https://apps.carleton.edu/campus/business/purchasing_cards/poterms/ noon will turn into a purchase order in the afternoon.
-If you list a fax number on the worksheet, it will be faxed directly to the vendor.
+Purchase Order Terms & Conditions are detailed at https://apps.carleton.edu/campus/business/purchasing_cards/poterms/

 Complete a purchase order request form in detail, to include the description, quantity, unit price and estimated cost of each item and have the worksheet signed by the Department Chair or supervisor.